hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 # Running a stacks-blockchain API instance with Docker

-In this document, we will go over how to run a [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api) instance.
-There are several components involved here to have a working setup, and we'll go over each.
+On this page, you will learn how to run a [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api) instance.
+There are several components involved here to have a working setup, and descriptions will be given for each of these components.

-We will also focus on the **easy** path to get the services running, which today is using Docker.
+This page will also focus on the **easy** path to get the services running, which is currently Docker.

-Please note that the following guide is meant for a Unix-like OS (Linux/MacOS) - the commands *may* work on Windows but will likely need some adjustments (PR's welcome!).
+Please note that the following guide is meant for a Unix-like OS (Linux/MacOS).
+The commands *may* work on Windows but will likely need some adjustments.

 - [Running a stacks-blockchain API instance with Docker](#running-a-stacks-blockchain-api-instance-with-docker)
   - [Requirements](#requirements)